What is Thymosin Beta-4?

 Smart et al. (2007) demonstrated that Tβ4 can reactivate quiescent adult epicardial cells, promoting neovascularization and contributing to cardiac regeneration following myocardial infarction — a finding with significant implications for cardiac repair research.[17]

 Philp et al. (2010) published a foundational review in the Annals of the New York Academy of Sciences examining animal studies with Thymosin Beta-4 as a multifunctional tissue repair and regeneration peptide.
-The review documented effects across dermal, corneal, and cardiac wound models.[9]
+The review documented effects across dermal, corneal, and cardiac tissue injury models.[9]

-Malinda et al. (1999) demonstrated that Tβ4 accelerates dermal wound healing in aged mice, showing increased wound closure rates, enhanced angiogenesis, and improved collagen deposition.
+Malinda et al. (1999) demonstrated that Tβ4 has been studied for effects on dermal tissue repair in aged mice, showing increased wound closure rates, enhanced angiogenesis, and improved collagen deposition.
 This early work established the foundation for subsequent clinical investigations.[16]

-The antibacterial and wound healing properties of Tβ4 have also been explored beyond mammalian models.
-Lin et al. (2023) demonstrated that Tβ4 participates in both antibacterial immunity and wound healing in crustacean models, suggesting highly conserved wound repair mechanisms.[3]
+The antibacterial and tissue repair research applications of Tβ4 have also been explored beyond mammalian models.
+Lin et al. (2023) demonstrated that Tβ4 participates in both antibacterial immunity and tissue repair in crustacean models, suggesting highly conserved tissue repair mechanisms.[3]

-Bako et al. (2023) investigated Tβ4 as a potential tool for healing middle ear lesions in adult mammals, expanding the known tissue types responsive to Tβ4-mediated repair.[4]
+Bako et al. (2023) investigated Tβ4 as a potential tool for tissue repair of middle ear lesions in adult mammals, expanding the known tissue types responsive to Tβ4-mediated repair.[4]

 Hair follicle regeneration represents another area of investigation.
-Philp et al. (2004) reported that Tβ4 stimulates hair growth by promoting stem cell migration to hair follicles and accelerating differentiation of follicular progenitor cells.[18]
+Philp et al. (2004) reported that Tβ4 has been studied for effects on follicular research by promoting stem cell migration to hair follicles and accelerating differentiation of follicular progenitor cells.[18]

 Ocular Research

-Corneal and ocular healing represents one of the most clinically advanced areas for Tβ4 research.
-Sosne (2018) published a review titled “Thymosin beta 4 and the eye: the journey from bench to bedside” in Expert Opinion on Biological Therapy, documenting the progression from preclinical corneal wound healing studies to clinical trial evaluation.[8]
+Corneal and ocular tissue repair represents one of the most clinically advanced areas for Tβ4 research.
+Sosne (2018) published a review titled “Thymosin beta 4 and the eye: the journey from bench to bedside” in Expert Opinion on Biological Therapy, documenting the progression from preclinical corneal tissue repair studies to clinical trial evaluation.[8]

-In a 2023 study, Sosne et al. explored Tβ4 as a potential adjunct treatment for bacterial keratitis, an infection that can cause significant corneal damage.
-The research demonstrated that Tβ4 may enhance outcomes when combined with antibiotic therapy by reducing inflammation-mediated tissue destruction.[7]
+In a 2023 study, Sosne et al. explored Tβ4 as a potential adjunct in the context of bacterial keratitis, an infection that can cause significant corneal damage.
+The research has examined co-administration with antibiotic therapy in the context of reducing inflammation-mediated tissue destruction.[7]

-Sosne et al. (2002) demonstrated that Tβ4 promotes corneal wound healing after alkali injury in a mouse model, establishing the initial evidence base for ocular applications.
+Sosne et al. (2002) demonstrated that Tβ4 promotes corneal tissue repair after alkali injury in a mouse model, establishing the initial evidence base for ocular applications.
 The study showed accelerated re-epithelialization and reduced inflammation.[19]

-Tβ4’s anti-inflammatory properties extend to systemic inflammatory conditions.
+Tβ4’s inflammation research applications extend to systemic inflammatory conditions.
 Belsky et al. (2018) examined Thymosin Beta-4’s regulation of actin in sepsis models, where the uncontrolled release of intracellular actin into the bloodstream contributes to coagulation cascade activation and organ failure.[11]

-Bock-Marquette et al. (2023) published a comprehensive review of Tβ4’s potential in anti-aging regenerative therapies, noting that its anti-inflammatory properties may contribute to reduced age-related tissue degeneration and improved healing capacity in aged tissues.[2]
+Bock-Marquette et al. (2023) published a comprehensive review of Tβ4’s potential in cellular aging regenerative research, noting that its inflammation research applications may contribute to reduced age-related tissue degeneration and improved tissue repair capacity in aged tissues.[2]

-Neuroinflammation has also been examined, with studies demonstrating that Tβ4 reduces microglial activation and attenuates neuroinflammatory responses following central nervous system injury, suggesting potential neuroprotective applications.[20]
+Neuroinflammation has also been examined, with studies demonstrating that Tβ4 has been investigated for effects on microglial activation and neuroinflammatory responses following central nervous system injury, suggesting potential neurological research applications.[20]

 Summary of Research